-GPEdit.msc or Group Policy Editor is a handy tool for Windows operating system which is easier to configure Windows settings.
+GPEdit.msc or Group Policy Editor is a handy tool for the Windows operating system which is easier to configure Windows settings.

 Is gpedit msc available in windows 10 home?